 For persons who are registered as unemployed, the responsible authority is the job centre or Employment Agency.
 This institution is responsible for the disbursement of unemployment benefits as well as for the provision of other benefits and measures for integration into the labour market; job training measures, support with job applications, specific language courses etc. For persons who are not registered as unemployed (e.g. because they have reached the age of retirement or are unable to work on health grounds), the responsible authority is the Social Welfare Office.

-Since August 2016, beneficiaries of protection are generally obliged to take up their place of residence within the Federal State in which their asylum procedures have been conducted for a maximum period of three years (see Freedom of Movement).
-In several Federal States beneficiaries of protection are also obliged to reside in a specific municipality, also for a maximum period of three years.
-This obligation can be lifted for certain reasons e.g. for family-related reasons or for education and employment purposes.
-As long as the obligation is valid, social benefits are generally only provided in the respective Federal State or in the respective municipality.
+Since August 2016, beneficiaries of protection are generally obliged to take up their place of residence within the Federal State in which their asylum procedures have been conducted for a maximum period of three years (see Freedom of movement).
+In these cases, social benefits are only provided in the respective municipality.